acloudmovingby/graphit/README.md

 ```
 Each arrow (`A -> B`) indicates that within the code block of function/method `A`, there is a call to function/method `B`.
 If you look at the example file [here](https://github.com/acloudmovingby/graphit/blob/main/examples/example1.scala), you'll see that the method `sendMessage` makes a call to the method `sendRequest`, which in turn makes a call to `getClient` and so on.

-This so-called 'call graph' of the code, is represented in the [DOT format](https://en.wikipedia.org/wiki/DOT_graph_description_language), a standardized way to represent graph data structures.
-The `graphit` user can then pipe the above output to other CLI programs that rely on this format, such as [Graphviz](https://graphviz.org/).
+This 'call graph' of the code, is represented in the [DOT format](https://en.wikipedia.org/wiki/DOT_graph_description_language), a standard for representing graphs.
+This can then be piped to other CLI programs that rely on this format, such as [Graphviz](https://graphviz.org/).

 ### Visualizing the graph
 But wait...seeing a graph as text still feels a little unintuitive.
 It would be *way* cooler to see it visually (and immediately)!
 So let's run graphit with the `--web` flag: